 I kind of like the idea of a taper style candle that only lasts 3 hours anyway.
 If a candle gets left for too long it will just burn out.
 During an emergency I am going to be using candles only when absolutely necessary so 3 hours of light on most evenings would be enough and I could just start with a fresh candle the next night.

 You can put a lot of these on a plate and burn them and get a lot of light.
-At $0.11 each you can burn 10 of them for 4 hours for just $1.10 which is not too bad.

 A combination of different candles might be best

 I can see how having a variety of different candles could be handy.
 Candles are an excellent trade or barter item in an extended emergency.

 While you might like the jar candles you made yourself, tea lights and votives could be more useful for using to cook or warm foods.
 Of course anything scented is not going to be something that should be used for cooking.

 Do you have candles stashed back?
 What is your plan for back up emergency lighting?

 If you enjoyed this article, consider subscribing to email updates.
 When you do, you will receive a free, downloadable copy of the e-Book, The Emergency Food Buyer’s Guide.
 Also check out our Facebook page regularly for links to free or almost free eBooks that I personally reviewed just for you.